thearcoftheus/arc_email_templates/fusion/2015-08-31-part-5-Webinars.markdown

 ---
 layout: fusion
 title:  "2 Box Callout"
-headline: "Racial and Ethnic Disparities Among Adults with I/DD and Their Family Caregivers"
+headline: "Exploring the Competency Dilemma Facing People with I/DD in the Criminal Justice System"
-webdate: "Thursday, September 22 from 3:00 – 4:00 pm Eastern Time "
+webdate: "Thursday, September 22 from 1:00 – 3:00pm ET"
 date:   2015-08-20 09:09:59
 categories: fusion-webinar-2
 ---
-<p>Rehabilitation Research and Training Center on Developmental Disabilities and Health (RRTCDD) 2016 – 2017 Health and Wellness Series</p>
-<p>The majority of adults with I/DD live at home with their families, and this is particularly true for adults with I/DD from diverse backgrounds.
-Some research suggests that adults with I/DD who live in the community face many health challenges compared to those in residential settings.
-In this webinar Dr. Magaña will present research on health outcomes of African American and Latino parental caregivers, and on racial and ethnic disparities on health outcomes among adults with I/DD.
-She will discuss policy and community based interventions to address these disparities with a focus on how agencies serving IDD can address the health of families of persons with I/DD. <a href="http://bit.ly/2bSnaa8">Register here</a>.
-Presenter: <a href="mailto:maganas@uic.edu">Sandy Magaña, PhD, MSW</a></p>
+Join The National Center on Criminal Justice and Disability for our next webinar as we unravel complex issues regarding competency and individuals with I/DD in the criminal justice system.
+Competency is a critical issue in nearly every stage of a criminal case — from the investigation to initial charges, through sentencing and even, in some cases, for decades after incarceration.
+This webinar will educate advocates and attorneys alike about the unique implications for defendants with I/DD.
+Topics addressed include the competency to stand trial process, the differences between competency and the insanity defense, using death penalty standards as a basis for competency determinations, competency evaluation wait times, and the impact that guardianship and supported decision making have on competency in criminal cases.
+Register for the webinar <a href="https://thearc2.webex.com/thearc2/onstage/g.php?MTID=e451005e7bc1f100340ac1c6bdfbf5c65">here</a>.